-Many African Americans had generational to the West End, then the most significant transformation of this region of the city occurred.
+Many African Americans had generational ties to the West End.
+Then the most significant transformation of this region of the city occurred.

 The establishment of the West End in Cincinnati, Ohio, started with the origins of the city during the late 1780s, with the establishment of the “Queen City” in 1788 when Israel Ludlow, Matthias Denman, and Robert Patterson purchased eight hundred acres of land from John Cleves Symmes.
 The area, which rested at the mouth of the Licking River, was bounded on the south by the Ohio River, on the west by the Mill Creek, and on the other two sides by steep hills that measured three to four hundred feet tall.
 Symmes had obtained 2 million acres of land in the region in 1787 under the Articles of Confederation.
 Subsequently, he decided to cash in and hopefully make millions by selling parts of his property to the highest bidder during the late 1780s and 1790s.